duckdb/duckdb-web/docs/guides/sql_features/friendly_sql.md

 title: Friendly SQL
 ---

-DuckDB offers several advanced SQL features as well as extensions to the SQL syntax.
+DuckDB offers several advanced SQL features as well syntactic sugar to make SQL queries more concise.
 We call these colloquially as "friendly SQL".

 > Several of these features are also supported in other systems while some are (currently) exclusive to DuckDB.